 Summary

 The Audi Q5 is a mid-sized SUV, which sits between the smaller Q3 and larger Q7 in the Audi SUV family.
-The current model arrived in the UK in early 2017 and is the second generation of Q5.
-Size-wise, it is very similar to the Audi A4 Avant (estate).
+This was the second-generation model, which arrived in the UK in early 2017 and remained on sale until late 2024.
+Size-wise, it was similar to the Audi A4 Avant (estate) of the same generation (2016 to 2024).

-In summer 2021, the Q5 SUV and was joined by the Q5 Sportback, which is a ‘coupé SUV’.
-The Q5 Sportback offers slightly less rear headroom and boot space in return for a slightly sleeker, liftback-style tailgate.
+In the summer of 2021, the Q5 SUV was joined by the Q5 Sportback, which is a ‘coupé SUV’.
+The Q5 Sportback offered slightly less rear headroom and boot space in return for a slightly sleeker, liftback-style tailgate.

-An updated model arrived in the UK in the second half of 2020, with minor visual difference and trim updates.
+An updated model arrived in the UK in the second half of 2020, with minor visual differences and trim updates.
+This generation was discontinued in late 2024 to make way for the all-new third-generation model.

 Key specifications